 42% will change their shopping behavior if a product is delivered later than they were promised at the time of purchase.

 Delivery bottlenecks are a common problem in businesses that are growing fast.
 For example, Routific customer Greenhouse Juice sells fresh-pressed organic fruit juices.
 As demand for their product grew, Greenhouse found themselves having to scale rapidly from a couple of dozen deliveries a day to hundreds every week — and every order has to be delivered fresh, at the highest quality.
-Without route optimization and delivery management software, Greenhouse wouldn’t even be able to schedule their deliveries in time, never mind actually get them to the customer.
+Route optimization and delivery management software was the key to growing their business without growing their delivery costs, while maintaining a high-quality service.

 How to improve your on-time delivery rate